In this section, we provide video inpainting results using our method on different sub-tasks, including uncropping, object swap, and retexturing.

 The first column are the source videos, and the rest are the results of different methods.

-Please refer to Sec.
-4.2 in the main paper and Appendix D for more discussion.
 As shown below, pre-frame and T2V0 can obtain results with good visual quality, but they are not temporally coherent.

 VideoComposer and TokenFlow can generate temporally coherent results, but they both suffer from background detail loss.